isomerpages/isomerpages-isomergovsg/_documentation/4e-navbar-and-footer-creating-3rd-level-nav.md

 <br>1a-who-we-are.md
 <br>1b-organisation-structure.md
 <br>1c-contact-us.md
-The number will group the navigation together while the alphabet will determine the order of the pages.
+<br>The number will group the navigation together while the alphabet will determine the order of the pages.